 2. Practice Better Nutrition

-Our nutrition plays a vital role in curbing this behavior because if we feed adequately through the day, we’re less likely to provide more at night.
+Our nutrition plays a vital role in curbing this behavior because if we eat adequately throughout the day, we’re less likely to crave more at night.
 Additionally, if you have poor eating patterns, your body lacks the energy it needs for rest energy expenditure through the night.

 3. Plan For Meals

-If you feel like you can’t stay long between meal times, you can opt to take late-night dinners so that the gap between the evening meal and breakfast isn’t that long.
+If you feel like you can’t stay long between meal times, you can opt to take later dinners so that the gap between the evening meal and breakfast isn’t that long.
 This can help with those who experience nocturnal ingestions where you wake up late at night to feed.
 Then again, plan your meals to be as satisfying as possible as this too can curb nighttime eating.
 Getting enough protein and fiber in the evening meal can help you feel satisfied throughout the night.

 4. Eat Healthy Night Snacks